-When the HDMI port first came out, around 20 years ago, TVs that had one were an advanced novelty.
+When the HDMI port first came out, more than 20 years ago, TVs that had one were an advanced novelty.
 But now, with so many streaming devices, set-top boxes, gaming consoles and more – we keep running out of ports.
 That’s where an HDMI switcher comes in handy.

 A small box that sits next to your telly, an HDMI switcher connects to an available port on your TV.
 Then, you connect all your other HDMI-based devices to the switcher itself, and by pressing a button (or using a remote, on some switchers), you can switch between the devices without connecting and disconnecting their cables over and over again.

-But even though these devices are simple, finding the best HDMI switcher isn’t always easy.
-In this review, I take a look at the better ones out there (starting with our Editor’s Choice, the UGREEN 3 Port HDMI Switch) as well as explain what you need to consider before you buy.
+However, even though these devices are simple, there are still some significant differences between them.
+In this review, I take a look at the better ones out there, as well as explain what you need to consider before you buy.

-An excellent HDMI switcher with a remote and 4K support, at a good price.
+An excellent HDMI switcher with a good combination of performance and price.

-Great HDMI switcher with 4K/HDR support, and 5 input ports
+Great HDMI switcher with 4K/HDR support (60Hz), and auto-switching.

-Very good HDMI switcher at a decent price, but doesn’t have a remote.
+Very good HDMI switcher at a great, but doesn’t have a remote.

 A simple bi-directional 2-port HDMI switch that can also be used as an HDMI splitter.